 Cape Queen Elizabeth walk

-Right across the road from the honey farm, there is the start of Cape Queen Elizabeth walking track that takes you through the forest of Bruny Island Neck Game Reserve to Mars Bluff – a dramatic natural arch on Miles Beach.
+Right across the road from the honey farm, there is the start of the Cape Queen Elizabeth walking track that takes you through the forest of Bruny Island Neck Game Reserve to Mars Bluff – a dramatic natural arch on Miles Beach.
 The return track is 12.6km and takes between 2 and 3 hrs to complete.

 The start of the walk goes past the marshes of the Big Lagoon, which is home to abundant birdlife.
 So if you brought a pair of binoculars, this would be a good opportunity to use them.